cromdomp/blog/about.md

 permalink: /about/
 ---

-This is my blog, where I'll share some stuff
+This is my blog, where I'll share some stuff.